kyma-project/telemetry-manager/docs/user/03-traces.md

 5. The Telemetry manager configures the gateway according to the `TracePipeline` resource, including the target backend for the trace gateway.
 Also, it observes the trace flow to the backend and reports problems in the `TracePipeline` status.
 6. As specified in your `TracePipeline` resource, the gateway sends the data to observability systems inside the Kyma cluster.
 If authentication has been set up, the backend can also run outside the cluster.
 7. You can analyze the trace data with your preferred backend system.

-### Trace Gateway

-In a Kyma cluster, the trace gateway is the central component to which all components can send their individual spans.
-The gateway collects, enriches, and dispatches the data to the configured backend.
-For more information, see [Telemetry Gateways](./gateways.md).

 ### Telemetry Manager